mrinal-kanti-saha/Amazon-Reviews-Scraping-and-Classification/README.md

 # Amazon-Reviews-Scraping-and-Classification

+## Key Learnings
+- Scraped reviews for any amazon product using Beautiful Soup 4.
+- Cleaned the raw data using standard NLP procedures.
-Scraping reviews for any amazon product using Beautiful Soup 4, cleaning the raw data, building a dataset out of all the info collected and training a classification model that takes in review content and determines whether the review is positive or negative.
+- Built a dataset out of all the info collected.
+- Trained classification models that takes in review content and determines whether the review is positive or negative.